thurn/dungeonstrike/notes/skeleton.md

 * Location: [Tower]()
 	- A creature can be placed into the tower, in which case it gets +4 to hit rolls but cannot make melee attacks.
 * Location: [Tower]()
+	- A creature can be placed into the tower, in which case it gets +4 to hit rolls but cannot make melee attacks.

 ### Lower Courtyard
 *Walls of solid ice enclose this courtyard.
 An opening in one wall leads to a spiral staircase made out of sculpted ice.*